 Our data is L(x,y).
-We require that $L(x,y) = L_R(p,q)$.
+We require that our model satisfy the data, i.e. that $L(x,y) = L_R(p,q)$.
 One problem is that we do not know the reflectance r or the light source direction (p_e, q_e) .
 (Note that in general, r is not going to be a constant, but rather some pattern of pigmentation, r(x,y)).
-Suppose we assume r and (p_e, q_e) are known and fixed constants, we still have many p's and q's which will satisfy L - LR=0, in fact two unknowns for every equation.
+To keep it simple, we assume r and (p_e, q_e) are known and fixed constants.
+But we still have many p's and q's which will satisfy L - LR=0, in fact two unknowns for every equation.
 This makes clear that shape from shading is under-constrained or "ill-posed" mathematical problem.

-Isophotes (lines of constant luminance in the image) do not necessarily imply constant (p,q):
+Just in case you are thinking that we might be able to use regions of constant intensity, note that lines of constant luminance in the image (called isophotes) do not necessarily imply constant (p,q):

-A solution to ambiguity (that we'll explore in detail later in optic flow motion field estimation) is to impose a smoothness constraint (a local constraint) and boundary conditions (global constraint).
+A solution to ambiguity (that we'll explore in detail later in optic flow motion field estimation) is to impose 1) a regionbased smoothness constraint (a local constraint) and 2) boundary conditions (global constraint).
 Smoothness constraints can be formulated as "Bayesian priors", but more on this later.
 Let's see how Ikeuchi and Horn got around the problem of ill-posedness.